-Explore new dining locations along the banks of Lake Norman’s waterfront.
-New this year, Hello, Sailor is a fish camp-style restaurant from James Beard-recognized chef Joe Kindred and his sommelier wife, Katy.
-Featuring indulgent fried bologna sandwiches, fried flounder and homemade soft-serve, the eatery was recently recognized as one of the top 50 best new restaurants in 2018 by Bon Appetit when it opened in 2018.
+Explore popular dining locations along the banks of Lake Norman’s waterfront.
+Hello, Sailor is a fish camp-style restaurant from James Beard-recognized chef Joe Kindred and his sommelier wife, Katy.
+Featuring an indulgent fried bologna sandwich, fried flounder and homemade soft-serve, the eatery was recognized as one of the top 50 best new restaurants by Bon Appetit when it opened in 2018.
 Fun cocktails—served in quirky shark-shaped or tiki glasses—are best enjoyed at the outdoor tiki bar.
 You can get there by land, but come by boat to enjoy free boat docking while you eat.

-Continue your tiki boat tour to Landing Restaurant, a waterside bar that’s great for family lunches or nighttime gatherings with friends.
-Or when you dock for the day, venture away from the lakefront for an evening at Kindred, where the aforementioned Kindreds (See Hello, Sailor) serve incomparable homemade pastas in a restored 1920s structure on Davidson’s charming main drag.
-The menu changes daily, but the complimentary starter, milk bread, is a signature.
+Continue your tiki boat tour to North Harbor Club, a waterside bar that’s great for family lunches or nighttime gatherings with friends.
+Or when you dock for the day, venture away from the lakefront for an evening at Kindred, where the aforementioned Kindreds serve incomparable homemade pastas and farm-fresh dishes in a restored 1920s structure on Davidson’s charming main drag.
+The menu changes frequently, but the complimentary starter, milk bread, is a signature.